Charged AdS black holes with finite electrodynamics in 4D Einstein-Gauss-Bonnet gravity: Abstract

 \section{Abstract}

-Using a modified expression for the electric potential in the context of string T-duality we obtain an exact charged solution within 4D Einstein-Gauss-Bonnet (4D EGB) theory of gravity in the presence of a cosmological constant.
-We show that the solution exists in the regularized 4D EGB thoery as well.
+Using a modified expression for the electric potential in the context of T-duality (Gaete and Nicolini, Phys.
+Lett.
+B, 2022) we obtain an exact charged solution within 4D Einstein-Gauss-Bonnet (4D EGB) theory of gravity in the presence of a cosmological constant.
+We show that the solution exists in the regularized 4D EGB theory as well and we point out a correspondence between the black hole solution in 4D EGB theory and the solution in the non-relativistic Horava–Lifshitz theory.
 The black hole solution is regular and free from singularity and as a special case we recover a class of well known solutions in the literature.